-We’re going to list this card’s rates and fees, then talk about how they can change and how they can impact you:
+We’re going to list this card’s rates and fees, then talk about how they can impact you:

 - Foreign transaction fee: $1 or 3%, whichever is greater

 There are a few things we want to point out to you.
-First, the card’s terms and conditions note that someone with excellent credit (720 and up) will get an APR between 19.74% - 25.74%, while those with credit scores that are good or poor will get a 25.74% APR.
+First, someone with excellent credit (720 and up) will most likely get the 20.24% APR, whereas those with scores below 675 will most likely get the highest APR.

 Based on our research of more than 100 credit cards, we believe the APR’s are high, especially for those with excellent credit scores.
-For example, the Discover it Cash card has a low APR of 13.74% and most credit cards have a low APR below 17%.
+For example, the Discover it Cash Back Card has a low APR of 14.24% and most credit cards have a low APR below 17%.

 Also, while the foreign transaction fee of 3% is industry standard, few cards we've reviewed will charge you $1 if the fee results in a charge of less than $1.

 This is particularly interesting because you’ll pay $1 every time you make a transaction of less than $134 USD, which, based on our experiences abroad, constitutes most of the transactions you’ll make when you’re in a foreign country.

 Our research indicates this fee can add up quickly – far quicker than what you’d pay if you had a card with a 3% foreign transaction fee.

 |NASCAR Visa Credit Card||Indigo Platinum Mastercard||TOTAL Visa||Deserve Classic||Citi Secured Mastercard||Discover it Secured||Platinum Credit Card from Capital One|